 The Environmental Working Group's Skin Deep Database is another great resource for checking ingredients and the safety of your beauty products.

-I am putting together a long list of places formaldehyde can be found.
-Look for that in the next few days!
+I've put together a long list of places formaldehyde can be found here.